cadbox1/glue-stack/docs/Building Glue Stack.md

 The service layer is where most of your API logic lives.
 Some people choose to split up the service layer further where they see fit but I prefer Services call other Services as required instead of creating mandatory layers.

 1. Create the `BaseService.java` file at `api/src/main/java/org/gluestack/api/service`.
-This is up there with the most custom code in this entire project so you can just grab the source from the code repo. [https://github.com/cadbox1/glue-stack/blob/master/api/src/main/java/com/api/service/BaseService.java](https://github.com/cadbox1/glue-stack/blob/master/api/src/main/java/com/api/service/BaseService.java)
+Its a lot of custom code that I've developed for this project so just copy and paste it from this repo; [BaseService.java](https://github.com/cadbox1/glue-stack/blob/master/api/src/main/java/com/api/service/BaseService.java).
+You may have to update the package and some of the imports so it compiles.

 2. Create the `OrganisationService.java` file in the same folder.